 If you or someone you love was injured by a defective product, it is likely an error was made in either the design or manufacturing.
 There is also the possibility that the product was marketed incorrectly, or did not exhibit adequate instructions or warning labels.
 Regardless of the reason for the flaw, if a defective product caused you harm, our attorneys can help.

-Contact BD&J, PC to speak with our lawyers about your defective product case.
+Contact BD&J to speak with our lawyers about your defective product case.